HENNESSY PHOTO CO.

 Space Annex

 Boulder is… really special, and I’m not sure how else to put it into words.
 Like Denver, it’s a much more urban feel overall, but gives a best of both worlds feeling, with the Flatirons hovering over the valley.
 I lived here, I got engaged here, and there’s nothing really like this area.
-If you want your guests to have a taste of true Colorado culture, events, and views (and all sorts of close-proximity hiking and mountain adventure options), Boulder is your wedding venue spot.
-Pro tip–there’s a ton more intimate wedding venues here, too, if you are willing to cut your guest list for a unique spot.
+If you want your guests to have a taste of true Colorado culture, events, and views (and all sorts of close-proximity hiking and mountain adventure options), Boulder is your go-to spot for unique wedding venues.
+Pro tip, there’s a ton more intimate wedding venues here, too, if you are willing to cut your guest list for a unique spot.

 Dushanbe Tea House

-Lyons Farmette – similar to River Bend (above), but allows for an indoor venue or reception option, next to a creek, and allows for floral from the farmette and the ability to walk through the flower field!
+Lyons Farmette – similar to River Bend (listed before this), but allows for an indoor venue or reception option, next to a creek, and allows for floral from the farmette and the ability to walk through the flower field!
 10/10 service here, and I just can’t recommend them enough.

 Wedgewood Boulder Creek – very similar to River Bend and Lyons Farmette for the “feel”, but Wedgewood Weddings owns this one and offers a more inclusive approach!
 I suggest checking out their site and ALL of their venues; I’ve worked with Wedgewood Weddings a ton over the years, and they just do it right.